lucascassilha/candyshop.github.io/README.md

 # candyshop

-A project for of a sweets shop for improving in CSS and Git  :smile:
+A project of a sweets shop for improving in CSS and Git  :smile:

 **Pure CSS and HTML**